hisej/DAT-511-Project/Codebook.md

 No missing values were present in the original dataset.
 All sensor measurements were complete across subjects and activities.
 Therefore, no imputation, interpolation, or removal of rows was necessary.

+This completeness is likely due to the controlled data collection methods used in the original study.

 ---

 ## Code Instructions